a Late Summer / Early Fall Art Show

 Born and raised in Maine, Angelique has resided here for the majority of her life.
 Angelique is an empathic, intuitive, abstract artist who draws from her experiences as a mother, professional gardener, Reiki healer, and former yoga instructor.
 Discernment is at the forefront of the creative process for her.
 Inspired by the love of family, animals, and the natural world, she blends her innate knowledge of color, texture, and line, with curiosity and a sense of exploration, which results in engaging acrylic/ mixed media works.
 She currently lives on a small farm in southern Maine with her husband and their four equines, two dogs, and a cat.

-Angelique’s work may be seen at The Art Center, Dover NH, The Art Coop in Kennebunk, ME, Gallery Sitka, Shrley, MA., the York Art Association and the Kittery Art Association.
-She is a member of the York Art Association, (Exhibit York Library March 2020), the Kittery Art Association (Member Show March 2020) online exhibit ongoing, Lifting Spirits and the Boothbay Region Art Association.
-Upcoming and past exhibits include Gallery Sitka Earth Day Show, April-June 2020 and currently The Art Center, Mixed Media Show July-August 2020.
-She may be reached at firstname.lastname@example.org, or Instagram, @anglu64.
+Angelique’s work may be seen at The Art Center, Dover NH, The Art Coop in Kennebunk, ME, Gallery Sitka, Shirley, MA., the York Art Association, and the Kittery Art Association.
+She is a member of the York Art Association, (Exhibit York Library March 2020), the Kittery Art Association (Member Show March 2020) online exhibit ongoing, Lifting Spirits, and the Boothbay Region Art Association.
+Upcoming and past exhibits include Gallery Sitka Earth Day Show, April-June 2020, and currently The Art Center, Mixed Media Show July-August 2020.

 Other Selected Entries